danielpuglisi/seiten/README.md

 Nested pages will automatically be prefixed with the url of their parent pages.
   - If you define nothing, url automatically uses a `paramterize`'d version of the title.
   - Prefix the url with a `/` to use absolute paths.
-  - Prefix links to external pages with `http://` or `https://`.
-  - Set url to `false` to add a navigational element only.
+  - Set url to `false` to add a navigational element without a slug.
-* `redirect` (optional):
+* `refer` (optional): lets you link to another page
-  - Redirects to the given `url`.
+  - Accepts an absolute or external path.
-  - If set to true, redirects to first child of page.
+  - If set to `true`, links to first child of page.
-  - Make sure to reboot your app after adding a redirect, otherwise it won't work.
 * `nodes` (optional): lets you define the children pages of a page
 * `layout` (optional):
   - Per default the `layout` attribute is passed on to its children pages.